hellobroworld/Visualize/README.md

 # Visualize
-Create automatically timetables and swimlane for your projects
+Create automatically timetables and swimlanes for your projects